Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.FT"></a>

 ### FT
+Deprecated: use FTClass

 FT defines the information of fungible token.

-Note: deprecated (use FTClass)

 | Field | Type | Label | Description |